adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 <!-- example should we allow this person to be stabbed? -->

-if the actions are undesired, it might be because they're always negative, or they do something irreversible that we aren't sure is a good idea
+if the actions are undesired, it might be because they're always negative, or they do something irreversible we aren't sure is a good idea

 ---